clublettreurs/cure-script/config/docs/en/4-japanese-verb-tenses.md

 Now, how do we form this <code>て-form</code>, which is the form we use for making the continuous present?
 With a word like <code>食べる/たべる</code>, it's very easy indeed.
 All we have to do is take off the <code>る</code> and put <code>て</code> in its place. たべる becomes たべて.

 The bad news is that with other verbs, we do have slightly different ways of attaching the <code>て</code>.
 Apart from the plain る-form, there are four other ways.
 The textbooks will say five, but in fact two of them are so similar that we can treat them as four.
-And I've made a video on exactly what these ways are *(Lesson 5, so the next lesson).* And it makes it much simpler than most explanations.
+And I've made a video on exactly what these ways are.<sup>[[5]](./5-verb-groups-and-the-て-form.md)</sup> And it makes it much simpler than most explanations.

 So it's very important to watch that so that you can learn how to form the continuous present tense.
 The good news: it's perfectly regular.
 Once you know the ending of a verb you also know how to put the <code>て</code> onto it.
 The only one that's a bit tricky is る-ending verbs, but the video will explain that.